StefanSchroeder/Gocal/README.md

 * PDF generation
 * Week number on every Monday
-* Sunrise/Sunset for every Sunday
+* Sunrise/Sunset for every Sunday (if you happen to live in Boston, MA)
 * No other languages than English currently
 * No other 'first day of the week' than Monday
 * No adding of events to days yet.